ismith1024/ismith1024.github.io/_posts/2019-04-09-Starbucks_Capstone.md

 ### Gender

-Male users increased transaction frequency as a result of BOGO offers more than Females or Others.
-However, Female users spent more per transaction than Males or Others as a result of BOGO offers.
+Male users increased transaction frequency as a result of BOGO and discount offers more than Females or Others.
+However, Female users spent more per transaction than Males or Others as a result of BOGO or discount offers.
+The BOGO plots are shown.

 ![placeholder_1](https://ismith1024.github.io/images/bogo_tr_f.png)